amy-inkster/XY_Processing_Analysis/README.md

   anno450 <- read.csv(git450loc)
   ```

-  Please direct any feedback or questions to Amy Inkster at ainkster@bcchr.ca
+  Please direct any feedback or questions to Amy Inkster at amymichelleinkster (at) gmail.com